 What is Microsoft Office?

 Microsoft Office is the most widely used software application throughout the world.
-Microsoft Office allows users to manage email accounts, calendars, or to-do lists.
-Microsoft Office will enable users to get work done remotely or onsite through chats, calls, hosting meetings, or sharing documents in the cloud.
-Microsoft Office knowledge can be enhanced through several online education providers to improve skills for certifications from training in various applications.
+Microsoft Office enables users to manage email accounts, calendars, and to-do lists.
+It allows users to get work done remotely or onsite through chats, calls, hosting meetings, or sharing documents in the cloud.
+Microsoft Office knowledge can be enhanced through several online education providers to improve skills for certifications through training in various applications.

 Read more about what Microsoft Office is and why you should learn it.